Call-to-actions (CTAs) are crucial to guiding a visitor around your ecommerce website and leading them to take a desired action.

 DO NOT ignore your CTA design

 There is no excuse for dull Call-to-action button design as there are limitless interactions that can happen upon hovering on a button.
-Making your buttons interactive assists them in being enticing to the visitor.
+Making your buttons interactive will assist in being enticing to the visitor.
 The dynamic nature of CTAs can even help extend your brand’s personality by choosing an engaging interaction that reflects your brand identity.

 DO NOT be too wordy